technoboy10/interview-problem-kerbal-csv/README.md

 	non-linear; we can detect very small differences in shades of dark gray, but we have less granularity with brighter colors)
-	* In this case, the 'true' values are percents between 0 and 100.
-In an attempt to spread them around between -&infin; and &infin; I've first applied a linear transform to move the values between -PI/2 and PI/2 and then applied the `tan` function.
+	* In this case, the 'true' values for courage and stupidity are percents between 0 and 100.
+In an attempt to spread them around between -&infin; and &infin; I've first applied a linear transform to move the values between -PI/2 and PI/2 and then applied the `tan` function (yes, this is a fairly meaningless transform - it's just an exercise, don't worry about it too much).
 The full formula is:

 	```
 	tan(true_val * PI / 100.0 - (PI/2))